Special Dietary Needs

 Resources for Students with Dietary Restrictions

-If you are a meal plan holder, and your allergy or intolerance is severe in nature or you are concerned about cross-contact, you can enroll in the Inclusive Solutions program.
-This service provides an online menu allowing students to order customizable entrees, sides, breakfast items, and some desserts 60 minutes prior to arrival in the dining hall.
-This online system works for any dining hall during their normal operating hours.
-The meals are prepared in a separate allergy-friendly area that has special cleaning and preparation protocols and is staffed only be our Dining Allergy Team.
-All dining services staff receive allergy training; however, each member of our Dining Allergy Team has completed additional training through the MenuTrinfo AllerTrain program and has passed an examination.
+If you are a University Housing meal plan holder and your allergy or intolerance is severe in nature or you are concerned about cross-contact, you can enroll in the Inclusive Solutions program.
+This service provides a mobile app for students to order customizable entrees, sides, and desserts prior to arriving in the dining hall.
+This system works for any dining hall during their normal operating hours.
+The meals are prepared in a separate allergy-friendly area that has special cleaning and preparation protocols and is staffed only by the Dining Allergy Team.
+All dining services staff receive allergy training; however, each member of our Dining Allergy Team has completed additional training through the MenuTrinfo AllerTrain program, has passed an examination and receives ongoing hands-on training.
 For more information, visit http://www.menutrinfo.com.

-- Udi’s white sandwich bread
+- White sandwich bread

-- Udi’s whole grain bread
+- Whole grain bread

-- Udi’s hot dog buns
+- Hamburger and hot dog buns

-- Udi’s cinnamon raisin bagel
+- Plain and cinnamon raisin bagels

 - Nutritional yeast